Refactor Rails

 Refactoring Opportunities

-I am not going to review here every method refactor but I want to look specifically at calculate_age method as an example of my methodology.
+I am not going to review here every method refactor, but I want to look specifically at calculate_age method as an example of my methodology.

 The existing class method looked like so: